Fransérgio (footballer, born 1990): Bordeaux

 On 25 August 2021, Fransérgio signed a three-year contract for Bordeaux.
 The initial transfer fee was €4.5 million, with a potential €3 million in addition according to clauses.
 He made his Ligue 1 debut three days later in a 4–0 loss at Nice.
 Bordeaux ended the season relegated for the first time in 30 years; local newspaper Sud-Ouest named him one of the three biggest disappointments on the team alongside Marcelo and M'Baye Niang, with an average match rating of 3.1 out of 10.

 Fransérgio scored his first goal in French football on 8 October 2022, an added-time strike to conclude a 2–0 home win over Metz to put Les Girondins in first place in Ligue 2.

+Later career

+Having been a target for Botafogo a year earlier, Fransérgio returned to his country's league for the first time in nearly a decade on 28 June 2023, signing with Coritiba until 2026.
+The move followed the recission of his contract at Bordeaux.
+He made his debut on 8 July as a starter in a 3–1 comeback win at home to América Mineiro.

+On 13 August 2024, having rescinded his contract at Coritiba, Fransérgio returned to second-tier Marítimo after seven years away.
+He had a two-year contract, but cancelled it on 4 December to go back to the state of Paraná and sign for Operário-PR for the year 2025; the motive for this move was to be nearer to his son, who had been diagnosed with autism.